RiemannSann/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a student Majorring in Mathematics.
 I consider myself as a fast and brilliant learner.
 I earned a GPA of 94/100 in year 1 courses.
-In this semester, I got 68/70 (97%) in COMP24112 Machine Learning, 19/20 (95%) in MATH20912 Introduction to Financial Mathematics and MATH20802 Statistical Methods.
-For the other three courses(, MATH20712 Random Models, MATH20902 Discrete Mathematics, MATH20602 Numerical Analysis) in this semester, I currently get full marks (100%) after the mid exams in all courses.
+In Year 2, I currently get 68/70 (97%) in COMP24112 Machine Learning, 19/20 (95%) in MATH20912 Introduction to Financial Mathematics and MATH20802 Statistical Methods.
+For the other three courses(, MATH20712 Random Models, MATH20902 Discrete Mathematics, MATH20602 Numerical Analysis), I get full marks (100%) after the mid exams.
 In last semester, I got 91% in MATH20701 Probability2, 87% in MATH20101 in Real Analysis, and 88% in Cumulative Total.

 Besides, I have strong interpersonal skills.
 I know how to communicate efficiently with my teammates in a group project, and this is especially important in the remote working setting .
 I am easy-going and very active in my community - I took part in Chinese debate group in university of manchester and won the Northern League Cup Champion.